WolfCon2023/GEARUP_Platform/SETUP_GUIDE.md

 1. In Railway dashboard, click **New Project**
 2. Select **Deploy from GitHub repo**
-3. Find and select your `northstar-student-success-os` repository
+3. Find and select your `GEARUP_Platform` repository
 4. Click **Deploy Now**

 ### Step 3: Add MongoDB Service